 Obstacle courses are great for outside and even inside on a rainy day.
 Use hula hoops, cones or baskets, painters tape, and chairs to go over, under, around, and through the different obstacles.
 This is a fun way to get some extra physical activity.

 Rhythm sticks and finger plays are a great way to help children get moving.
-They are easy for preschool teachers to implement during circle time.
+They are easy for preschool teachers to implement during circle time (how to get preschoolers to sit for circle time).
 Jbrary is my go to resource on YouTube for the BEST finger plays and rhythm stick songs.

 Action songs like Hokey Pokey with simple dance steps and Head Shoulders Knees and Toes are a fun way to encourage body movement as a group.